The centerpiece of a Waveme diagram is its ruler.

-    The number of units in a ruler is the max. length that any waveform could have.
+The number of units in a ruler is the maximum length, that any waveform in that diagram could have.

 Auto-signal and Auto-bus waveforms are drawn for you to the full extent of the ruler.
 Changing the ruler width will also change the length of these waveforms.

-Signal and Bus waveforms are drawn by you, segment by segment, by specifying the number of units of each waveform segment, until you have drawn along the entire ruler width.
+Signal and Bus waveforms are drawn by you, segment by segment, by specifying the number of units in each segment, until you have drawn along the entire ruler width.

 If you later realize you need to draw longer waveforms, just increase the number of units in the ruler, to gain more drawing space.

-You can also decrease the number of units in the ruler, when you realize you don't need so many of them, but only if no Signal or Bus waveform uses those extra units.
+You can also decrease the number of units in the ruler, when you realize you don't need so many of them, but only if NO Signal, Bus, Gap, Arrow, Value-line or Label uses those extra units.